Getting Started with Data Access Services

 The

-component.
-It needs to be cleaned up to have thekey fields
+inputofdelete testis copied frominputof thereadcomponent.
+It needs to be cleaned up to have thekey fieldsonly. -

 Takeaway